trashbirdecology/luisdva.github.io/_posts/2016-11-20-Diverging-bar-plots.md

         <figcaption>diverging bar plot with a custom theme for one of the two slopes</figcaption>
 </figure>

-Both of these figures use custom themes.
+Both of these figures use custom themes from Bart Smeets' [artyfarty](https://github.com/Bart6114/artyfarty) package.

 <figure>
     <a href="/images/bothslopes.png"><img src="/images/bothslopes.png"></a>